 LIMIT ALCOHOL USE

 Heavy drinking and binge drinking are risk factors for high blood pressure and for stroke.
-If you drink, it is important not to drink more than 1-2 drinks a day, up to a weekly total of 9 for women and 14 for men.
+If you drink, it is important to follow Canada's Low Risk Alcohol Guidelines.

 One drink is equal to:

 -one 341 mL (12 oz) bottle of 5% beer

 -one 142 mL (5 oz) glass of 12% wine

 -one 43 mL (1-1/2 oz) shot of 40% spirits